wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

 Available policies
 ------------------

-For this SCA module, available policies are described following the YAML format, as this standard focus on human readability, allowing the user to quickly understand and write their own policy files or extend the existing ones.
+Policies for the SCA module are written using the YAML format, which was chosen due to its focus on human readability, which allows the user to quickly understand and write their own policy files or extend the existing ones.

-Most of available policies are based on CIS benchmarks, enriched with valuable information for every check.
+Many of the available default policies are based on CIS benchmarks, enriched with valuable information for every check.

 Available policies list
 ^^^^^^^^^^^^^^^^^^^^^^^

-When installing Wazuh agent, the system will install only the policy files supported by that particular Operating System.
-The following list shows all the policy files available for all Operating System that Wazuh supports.
-Those policies are installed on every Wazuh manager in order to include them in agents groups easily.
+When a Wazuh agent is installed, the system will only include the policy files supported by that particular Operating System.
+The following list shows all the default policy files available for the Operating Systems officially supported by Wazuh.
+These policies are all included with the Wazuh manager installation so they may be included in agent groups easily.

 +-----------------------------+------------------------------------------------------------+-------------------------------+
 | Policy                      | Name                                                       | Requirement                   |